Cybercrime expert Dr Lisa Sugiura examines The Incel Rebellion

 Read our profile of Dr Lisa Sugiura to find out more about her cybercrime research and follow her on Twitter.
 Lisa's book, The Incel Rebellion: The Rise of the Manosphere and the Virtual War Against Women is published by Emerald on November 5th 2021.

-Gain the skills needed to meet the demand for experienced cybercrime investigators with the University of Portsmouth's online MSc in Cybercrime.
-Choose from three start dates a year:
+Gain the skills needed to meet the demand for experienced cybercrime investigators with the University of Portsmouth's online MSc in Cyber Security and Digital Forensics.
+Choose from three start dates a year.

 Recent Posts